Our Team

 Cory Pohley

-Director of People & Culture
+People & Culture Director

 Cory (she/her) has provided executive and senior leadership and consulting services to social justice and community-based organizations throughout her career.
 She enjoys serving as a strategic partner and resource to leaders and organizations working to advance the rights of those impacted by injustice and systems that fail them.
 Cory has supported the growth and development of organizations and networks – large and small and has successfully led numerous Bay Area organizations through challenging leadership transitions.
 As a lifelong nonprofit professional she has held just about every title essential to the healthy functioning of an organization.
 This has led to her deep respect and understanding of every person’s contribution to ensuring an organization’s well-being and impact.